 The employee must provide the certificate to the employer as soon as possible after the employer’s request.

 Employees who take organ donor leave are entitled to the same rights as employees who take pregnancy or parental leave.
 For example, employers cannot threaten, fire or penalize in any way an employee who takes or plans on taking an organ donor leave.
 See “Rights During Pregnancy and Parental Leaves” in the Pregnancy and Parental Leave chapter.

-The employee’s entitlement to organ donor leave is in addition to the personal emergency leave entitlement.
+The employee’s entitlement to organ donor leave is in addition to any personal emergency leave entitlement the employee may have.